grdddj/done-for-today/plan.md

 - will we have a strategy for sorting the QSTRings in `core/embed/rust/librust_qstr.h`?
 - should get rid of `text_r` by deleting all the newlines in strings
 - what to do with all the gdb scripts - update them or delete them?

+### Click tests
+- add BIP39 cases
+- add PIN cases
+- add passphrase cases
+- add case for the tutorial (it has HTC and middle-click)
+- for all the input methods (mnemonic keyboards, PIN, passphrase) do a recording of all the options (letters, numbers, symbols), so we save the complete UI state
+- in all cases, test all the options like DELETE or SEE
+- aren't there always different seed words? os_random is mocked but seems not to have effect (rebase to master)

 ---